 A petition containing more than 200 signatures was presented to the Lincoln County Commissioners on July 15, 1909 requesting that Jerome be incorporated as a Village.
 That petition was granted.

-The first snow is always so exciting; snowmen, snow angels and hot chocolate!
+The first snow is always so exciting; snowmen, snow angels, and hot chocolate!
 However, for the Public Works Department, it means snow removal season begins.
-Because of the costs associated with snow removal, not every road is plowed.
-The cost is estimated to be $300 per lane mile.

 Snow Removal Routes